Soy Milk Benefits: Is It Healthy? (2026)

 For most people, 1-3 cups of soy milk per day is not only safe but beneficial.
 Don't let the myths scare you away from one of the most nutritious plant milks available.

-Want to find the perfect plant milk for your needs?
-Take our 2-minute quiz for personalized recommendations!
+Not sure which plant milk is right for you?
+Take our free quiz for personalized recommendations!